itsjan/Back-end/your-barista/README.md

 The following section will document the sequence of API calls to the back-end server required in order to:

 1. **Register a new membership**.
 Membership contains information about the expriry date and time, which is calculated as 30 days from the time of activation.
 Membership also contains the qr_code value used to redeem drinks.
+Membership also contains information on all the redemptions and makes it possible to check that the redemption rules are followed.

-2. Repeats every time the customer places an order, and redeems it with the membership:
+2. _Repeats every time the customer places an order, and redeems it with the membership:_
    1.  **Register a drink order**.
 An orders is sent to the back-end server when the customer holding a membership wants to acquire a free drink.
    2.   **Redeem the drink** Once the customer's QR code is scanned, it is sent to the server together with the order_id to check the the membership is valid.